St. Paul Public Schools, Belwin Conservancy mark 50-year partnership

 "No other district has the level of access and collaboration with a nature center than we have with Belwin," he said.

-Davis spoke about the partnership during a board presentation that also included a history lesson and a nod to future plans from Katie Bloome, executive director at Belwin.
+Davis spoke about the partnership at a board presentation that included a history lesson and a nod to future plans from Katie Bloome, executive director at Belwin.

-She said the nonprofit has begun raising money for a new building to be designed specifically for special-ed kids.
+She said the nonprofit has begun raising money for a new building to be designed specifically for children enrolled in special education.

 "We've had special education students out since day two of school this year," she said.

-Ellis recalled visiting Belwin when she was a student at the former Webster Magnet Elementary and how as an adult she wouldn't pass up the chance to accompany kids on that field trip.
+Ellis recalled visiting Belwin when she was a student at the former Webster Magnet Elementary and how, as an adult, she wouldn't pass up the chance to accompany kids on a field trip.

-Superintendent Joe Gothard said Belwin's had a remarkable reach when it comes to St. Paul's kids and "we look forward to continuing to strengthen the partnership."
+Superintendent Joe Gothard said Belwin's had a remarkable reach and "we look forward to continuing to strengthen the partnership."

-Saturday's open house runs from 9 a.m. to 3 p.m. and will include a prairie parade, poetry readings and guided hikes, among other activities.
-Go to bellwin.org for information.
+The open house is 9 a.m. to 3 p.m. and will include a prairie parade and guided hikes among other activities.
+Go to belwin.org for information.

 Anthony Lonetree • 612-673-4109